 - Does your employer offer insurance or would it be cheaper to pay for insurance out-of-pocket?
-Some employers offer a credit if you opt out of the company insurance.
+Some employers offer a credit if you opt-out of the company insurance.

-Financial Check-Up Conclusion
+Financial Check-Up in 2021 Conclusion

 In conclusion, a money checkup is just as important as all of those Resolutions you set each year.
-If your resolutions were financial, use the suggestions above and be prepared for the New Year!
+If your resolutions were financial, use the suggestions above, and be prepared for the New Year!
 Review your budget and create a plan to pay off debt.
 Also, start saving and set aside a separate fund for emergencies.
 Using a separate fund will lower the chances of taking the money out for an impulse buy.
 Start setting aside money for retirement because you are never too young and if you are young, time is on your side!